-- 5. Parts and individual specialization subjects or general topics within the state final examination are stipulated by the study programme.
-The duration of individual parts of the state final examination should not exceed 1 hour. - 6.
-The conditions for admission to the state final examination or its part are stipulated in the documentation of the study programme. - 7.
-The dates of state final exams or their parts are set by the dean. - 8.
-If a student fails to show up for the state final examination or its retake on a given date and fails to presents an apology and an explanation in writing within five working days after the date or after the obstacle that prevented them to apologise ceases to exist or the apology is not accepted by the dean, they receive an F grade.
-The dean may, in case of exceptionally serious reasons, especially health reasons, pardon the failure to meet the five-day deadline.

-- 9. Students are obliged to pass the state final examination or the last part thereof, including any retakes, within 1.5 years after the date they completed all other requirements stipulated in the study programme.
+- (5) Parts and individual specialization subjects or general topics within the state final examination are stipulated by the study programme.
+The duration of individual parts of the state final examination should not exceed 1 hour. - (6) The conditions for admission to the state final examination or its part are stipulated in the documentation of the study programme. - (7) The dates of state final exams or their parts are set by the dean. - (8) If a student fails to show up for the state final examination or its retake on a given date and fails to presents an apology and an explanation in writing within 5 working days after the date or after the obstacle that prevented them to apologise ceases to exist or the apology is not accepted by the dean, they receive an F grade.
+The dean may, in case of exceptionally serious reasons, pardon the failure to meet the five-day deadline. - (9) Students are obliged to pass the state final examination or the last part thereof, including any retakes, within 1.5 years after the date they completed all other requirements stipulated in the study programme.
 A failure to pass the state final examination by this deadline is considered as a failure to fulfil the requirements of the study programme pursuant to Section 56, Para 1 (b) of the Act and Article 34, Para 7 (b) hereof.
 The decision-making in this matter is governed by Section 68 of the Act.
-The day of completion of all other requirements stipulated in the study programme is the last day of the examination period of the last semester in which the student enrolled for subjects within the study plan of the study programme, in which they are enrolled. - 10.
-Students are obliged to pass the state final examination or the last part thereof within the deadline defined by the maximum period of study set in Article 3, Para 8 hereof.
+The day of completion of all other requirements stipulated in the study programme is the last day of the examination period of the last semester in which the student enrolled for subjects within the study plan of the study programme, in which they are enrolled. - (10) Students are obliged to pass the state final examination or the last part thereof within the deadline defined by the maximum period of study set in Article 3, Para 8 hereof.
 If a student fails to take the state final examination in this manner, their studies will be terminated pursuant to Section 56, Para 1 (b) of the Act and Article 34, Para 7 (b) hereof.
-The decision-making in this matter is governed by Section 68 of the Act. - 11.
-The examination committee has a quorum if an absolute majority of its members are present, including either the chair or the vice-chair.
-In case of equality of votes, the chair's decision is decisive. - 12.
-The session of the examination board is presided over by the chair or vice-chair.
-The rules of procedure are stipulated by a dean's directive. - 13.
-The manner of enrolment for the state final examination and the organization of the state final examinations are stipulated by a dean's directive.
+The decision-making in this matter is governed by Section 68 of the Act.

+(11) The examination committee has a quorum if an absolute majority of its members are present, including either the chair or the vice-chair; this does not apply in case of a practical part of the state final examination held at a health care centre; in such case at least two members of the committee must be present.
+In case of equality of votes, the chair's decision is decisive.

+- (12) The session of the examination board is presided over by the chair or vice-chair.
+The rules of procedure are stipulated by a dean's directive. - (13) The manner of enrolment for the state final examination and the organization of the state final examinations are stipulated by a dean's directive.